 The icy, packed snow can get slick.
-Winter boots are your best bet because of the cold, but any shoes with good traction will make walking through the structures much easier.
+Winter boots are your best bet because of the cold, but any shoes with good traction will make walking through the structures much more manageable.

 5. Hit the restroom before entering

-There are portable restroom facilities near the entrance, and if you think you’ll need them, make a stop before going into the Ice Castles.
+There are portable restroom facilities near the entrance.
+If you think you’ll need them, stop before going into the Ice Castles.
 There is no re-entry once you exit.

 6. Be ready to play

 The Ice Castles in Dillon are an interactive experience, and it’s not just for kids!
-Mom and dad get in on the fun too, climbing through ice tunnels and soaring down ice slides.
+Mom and dad also get in on the fun, climbing through ice tunnels and soaring down ice slides.